 To be able to produce a demand forecast for the WRSE regional plan the following tasks were undertaken.
 These tasks were completed following the guidance provided in the demand forecast method statement which was produced by WRSE1 and with reference to the then draft Water Resources Planning Guideline (WRPG)2.
 The WRPG has since been finalised3.

-A report was produced to document the model updates (Demand Forecast Updates for the WRSE Regional Plan) which is included in Appendix B.
+A report was produced to document the model updates (Demand Forecast Updates for the WRSE Regional Plan) which is included in Level 2 Appendix D of this report.

 The updates to the model included: